 With so many ways to work on becoming healthier, some people find it difficult to choose one, or two, to focus on.
 There are a few ways to decide where to focus our energy.

-Which Aspects of Wellness is Most Lacking?
+Which Aspects is Most Lacking?

 One approach is to determine which area you are most lacking in, the dimension that has the greatest room for improvement.
 Because we are all unique individuals with different life experiences, our wants and needs can differ dramatically.
 Someone who has greater balance between the dimensions may struggle to identify an aspect requiring immediate attention, where someone who is feeling isolated, or lacks financial stability will likely be acutely aware of a neglected aspect.